 The purpose of this <QualityManualTitle> is to describe the Quality Organization and Quality Management System (QMS) including management responsibilities associated with it.

-It is the responsibility of <QualityManualProcessOwner> to ensure compliance with the requirements of this <QualityManualTitle> at the function/entity level.
+It is the responsibility of <QualityOrganizationHead> to ensure compliance with the requirements of this <QualityManualTitle> at the function/entity level.

 Company Profile